 As a result, the Court concluded that the Court of Appeals was ultimately correct in reversing the trial court’s ruling and held that Rule 403 would not prohibit the defendant from introducing the alleged victim’s prior false allegation at trial.
 However, in a cryptic footnote at the end of the opinion, the Court stated, “We note that, though our analysis concludes with the application of O.C.G.A. § 24-4-403, there may be other rules of evidence or law which bear on the admission or exclusion of the disputed evidence.”

 So, only time will tell as to whether the courts will find some other way to justify excluding evidence of prior false allegations at trial.
-As for now, the defendant’s right to present this evidence has been preserved and criminal defense attorneys in Georgia can continue to pursue this type of evidence to impeach the credibility of alleged victims in sex offense cases.
+As for now, the defendant’s right to present this evidence has been preserved and sex crimes attorneys in Georgia can continue to pursue this type of evidence to impeach the credibility of alleged victims in sex offense cases.

 In Johnson v.
 State, the defendant appealed his convictions for rape and aggravated assault.
 He argued several grounds on appeal…April 13, 2021 Rape Indictment Dismissed Due to Statute of Limitations Issue